MicrosoftDocs/OfficeDocs-O365SecComp-pr.de-DE/SecurityCompliance/use-content-search-for-targeted-collections.md

   #    * If an email address is supplied: list the folders for the target mailbox.          #
   #    * If a SharePoint or OneDrive for Business site is supplied: list the folder paths for the site. #
   #    * In both cases, the script supplies the correct search properties (folderid: or path:)      #
-  #      appeneded to the folder ID or path ID to use in a Content Search.              #
+  #      appended to the folder ID or path ID to use in a Content Search.               #
   # Notes:                                              #
   #    * For SharePoint and OneDrive for Business, the paths are searched recursively; this means the   #
   #      the current folder and all sub-folders are searched.                       #